rserizel/minibatchNMF/README.md

 # beta_nmf_minibatch: NMF with beta-divergence and mini-batch updates

-Theano based GPGPU implementation of NMF with beta-diveregence and mini-batch mult^plicative updates.
+Theano based GPGPU implementation of NMF with beta-diveregence and mini-batch multplicative updates.

 ## Dependencies